nickpelone/CSCI-344-Project-1/README.md

 ZURBsoapbox (http://www.zurb.com/soapbox)
-http://foundation.zurb.com/case-zurbjobs.php ZURBJobs (the screenshot not currently online edition) http://foundation.zurb.com/case-wcb.php (Using glyphs opposite descriptions of product) Fire logo by Arjun Adamson, from The Noun Project Other glyphs used under public domain usage.
+http://foundation.zurb.com/case-zurbjobs.php ZURBJobs (the screenshot not currently online edition) http://foundation.zurb.com/case-wcb.php (Using glyphs opposite descriptions of product) Google Maps icon taken from Google+, used under fair use Fire logo by Arjun Adamson, from The Noun Project Other glyphs used under public domain usage.